gaddman/rundeck-getfile/README.md

 Rundeck plugin to retrieve a file from a remote node.

 ## Description
 Connects to a remote node and retrieves a file, storing it on the Rundeck server.
+Supports SCP or SFTP.

 Tested in RHEL7.